Gerfy1/Gerfy1/README.md

 - Currently looking for opportunities in development and technology
 - Learning Java, Spring, Angular, databases and improving my UX/UI skills
 - Always open to talk about coding, projects and my learning journey
 - Fun fact: I play multiple instruments and used to host servers for most of the games I played
+- I love contributing to open source projects and exploring community-driven technologies
 - Portfolio: https://gerfy.tech 💻
 <br>